How to Sell a House with Structural Issues: A Comprehensive Guide

 Are Foundation Issues a Deal Breaker?

-Many people in Chicago who are trying to sell their home worry that problems with the base will make it impossible to sell.
-But base issues don’t always stop a sale from going through.
+Many people in Chicago who are trying to sell their homes worry that problems with the base will make it impossible to sell.
+But base issues don’t always prevent a sale.

 Understanding the nature of the foundation issues is crucial.
 Some buyers may see potential in properties with structural challenges if they can negotiate a fair price or if repairs are manageable.

-Before you put your house on the market, you should talk to a structural expert to get an idea of how bad the damage is.
-Giving potential buyers information about base problems up front builds trust and openness.
+Before you put your house on the market, you should talk to a structural expert to get an idea of the damage.
+Up front, giving potential buyers information about base problems builds trust and openness.

 Additionally, providing estimates for repair costs can help buyers make informed decisions.
 In Chicago’s competitive real estate market, homes with foundation problems can still attract interest when priced appropriately and marketed effectively.